mariaurbiola/TFM_Maria/calibrate camera/README.md

 # Folder aruco_data_new_copy
 A copy of the previous folder, there for security resons.

+# Folder calibrationImages
+Where the images aquired with the data_generator are stored

 # File camera_calibration
 Code and resources for camera calibration using arUco markers and opencv